67hz/vim-lldb/README.md

 # Python 2/3 support

   See `:help pyx` for more info

-  If a user prefers Python 2 and want to fallback to Python 3, he needs to set
+  If a user prefers Python 2 and wants to fallback to Python 3, he needs to set `pyxversion` explicitly in his `.vimrc`

+    E.g.: >
-      'pyxversion' explicitly in his |.vimrc|.
-E.g.: > if has('python')
+          if has('python')
             set pyx=2
           elseif has('python3')
             set pyx=3
           endif